Everything About Breast Milk Donation

-When moms donate their breast milk, they should make sure that they are donating their milk to a non-profit organization, so that the milk can be given to babies who are really in need and not just babies whose mothers can afford it.
+When moms donate their breast milk, they should make sure that they are donating their milk to a non-profit organization so that the milk can be given to babies in need, not just babies whose mothers can afford it.

 Collection and storage

-If the breast milk bank is in your area, you can usually just pump the milk, freeze it and somebody from the milk bank will come to pick up the milk.
+If the breast milk bank is in your area, you can usually pump the milk, freeze it, and somebody from the milk bank will pick it up.
 Every little bit of milk that a mother can donate counts.

 How to Donate Breast Milk